 Watch the video interview here:

 Hey everyone.
 Welcome to episode number 10 of the recruitment intelligence podcast.
 My name is Robert Gillespie, and in today’s episode, I sat down with our CEO, Gavin Speirs to have a chat about the executive search recruitment process.
 We covered a lot in this episode, including a look back in time at the old way of doing executive level recruitment.
-We also asked the question as to why has there been a significant increase in recent months in executive level recruitment?
+We also asked the question as to why has there been a significant increase in recent months in executive search recruitment?
 And we also have a chat about how the process for hiring executive level talent has changed due to the rise in remote working and limited travel.

 We hope you enjoy the episode.
 Long time no see Gavin, how are you?